Our Experience at Damon Baehrel’s Restaurant in Earlton, NY.

 ABSOLUTELY!!

-Our email instructed us to arrive at 4:00pm at the front gate at the entrance to the 12 acre property that is the home, farm, and restaurant of Damon Baehrel.
-We arrived just a couple minutes before 4pm and waited at the gate.
+The email instructed us to arrive at 4:00pm at the front gate at the entrance to the 12 acre property that is the home, farm, and restaurant of Damon Baehrel.
+I arrived just a couple minutes before 4pm and waited at the gate.
 Promptly at 4pm the gate opened and we (along with one other car that had just pulled up behind us) started the drive through the property to the main house.

 Damon himself came out to greet everyone as we were getting out of the cars.
 He showed us into a new patio area that he had just recently completed, where we would be having our first several courses.
 We were to learn that Damon was severely injured building the new entryway, but somehow that hasn’t slowed him down or dampened his spirit for what he is doing with his farm and restaurant.